DerekRoy/django-push-redirect/README.md

     }

-The important Django bit is in `push_redirect/http.py`:
+The important part of Django is in `push_redirect/http.py`:

     from django.http import HttpResponsePermanentRedirect